 The present painting relates closely to this group of head studies, but it diverges from them in one critical aspect: it is the only one that represents the head of Jesus in profile.
 One of the few precedents for this pose is a woodcut of 1512 by Hans Burgmaier (fig 1), which accompanied the publication of the Lentulus Letter.
-Burgmaier's print depicts a profile image of Jesus in a circle, thereby alluding to portraits of rulers from antiquity and the Renaissance in which the profile pose emphasized the status and character of the sitter.^[6]
+Burgmaier's print depicts a profile image of Jesus in a circle, thereby alluding to portraits of rulers from antiquity and the Renaissance in which the profile pose emphasized the status and character of the sitter.[6]

-According to dendrochronological analysis, the panel for this head study could have been available for painting as early as 1625, which opens the possibility that this work was executed at an earlier date than were the heads of Jesus created in the Rembrandt workshop in the late 1640s.^[7] Indeed, the handling of the figure relates more closely to the works that Rembrandt and his students created in the 1630s than in the 1640s.
+According to dendrochronological analysis, the panel for this head study could have been available for painting as early as 1625, which opens the possibility that this work was executed at an earlier date than were the heads of Jesus created in the Rembrandt workshop in the late 1640s.[7]
+Indeed, the

+Fig 2.
+Govaert Flinck, The Lamentation, 1637, oil on canvas, 90.1 x 71.9 cm, signed, National Museum of Western Art, Tokyo, inv.
+P.2006-001 handling of the figure relates more closely to the works that Rembrandt and his students created in the 1630s than in the 1640s.
 The painting's execution most closely resembles Govaert Flinck's manner of painting figures when he was working in the workshop of Hendrick van Uylenburgh (1584/89-ca. 1660) during the late 1630s.
 There, under the inspiration of Rembrandt's powerful effects of chiaroscuro, as well as that master's muted palette and heightened observation of emotion, Flinck gradually moved away from the aesthetic of his first teacher, Lambert Jacobsz (ca. 1598-1636).
-Flinck's The Lamentation, 1637, in Tokyo, demonstrates the smooth modeling and blunt chiaroscuro that marks the young artist's works from this transitional period of his career (fig 2).^[8] The pinkish flesh tones, white highlights, and heavy black eyes in the Leiden Collection painting are entirely consistent with the faces in The Lamentation.
+Flinck's The Lamentation, 1637, in Tokyo, demonstrates the smooth modeling and blunt chiaroscuro that marks the young artist's works from this transitional period of his career (fig 2).[8]
+The pinkish flesh tones, white highlights, and heavy black eyes in the Leiden Collection painting are entirely consistent with the faces in The Lamentation.